rkeng/ucsdflyers/README.md

 ```
 Go to your browser (Chrome recommended) and typle ```localhost:3000```
 <hr/>
 When you are working on the project, please create a new branch.
-And when you are done with your construction, make a pull request to the master branch
+And when you are done with your construction, make a pull request to the master branch.<br/>
+We will mainly use <a href="https://react-bootstrap.github.io/components.html">bootstrap</a> for out UI.
+Find your favorite to do your task